isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *subtype*: derived type; a type that has all the properties of a type and possibly more.
 * *supertype*: base type; a type that has a subset of the properties of a type.
 * *system*: (1) a program or a set of programs for performing a task on a computer; (2) a shorthand for "operating system", that is, the fundamental execution environment and tools for a computer.
+* *TS* [Technical Specification](https://www.iso.org/deliverables-all.html?type=ts), A Technical Specification addresses work still under technical development, or where it is believed that there will be a future, but not immediate, possibility of agreement on an International Standard.
+A Technical Specification is published for immediate use, but it also provides a means to obtain feedback.
+The aim is that it will eventually be transformed and republished as an International Standard.
 * *template*: a class or a function parameterized by one or more types or (compile-time) values; the basic C++ language construct supporting generic programming.
 * *testing*: a systematic search for errors in a program.
 * *trade-off*: the result of balancing several design and implementation criteria.